0

 Remember that conditions can change quickly, especially in the mountains and desert.
 Even if the forecast calls for clear skies, bring a rain jacket or emergency poncho just in case.

-3. DO Physically Prepare for Your First Time Backpacking
+3. Physically Prepare for Your First Time Backpacking

 My biggest worry before my first backpacking trip was how my body would physically handle lugging a 30+ pound backpack over 15+ miles and several thousand feet of gain.